nickfargo/state/README.md

 A state expression may include any number of **transition expressions**, which define some **action** to be performed, either synchronously or asynchronously, along with definitions for `origin` and `target` states to which the transition should apply.
 When an object undergoes a state change, it finds the appropriate transition expression for the given origin and target, and from that creates a new `Transition` instance.

-The transition procedure can be thought of as a stepwise traversal through the state tree, from the `source` node to the `target` node, where the **domain** of the transition is represented by the state that is the least common ancestor node of the `source` and `target`.
+The lifecycle of a transition consists of a stepwise traversal through the state tree, from the `source` node to the `target` node, where the **domain** of the transition is represented by the state that is the least common ancestor node between `source` and `target`.
 At each step in the traversal, the transition instance acts as a temporary substate of the local state, such that event listeners may expect to inherit from the states in which they are declared.

 The traversal sequence is decomposable into an ascending phase, an action phase, and a descending phase.
 During the ascending phase, the object emits a `depart` event on the `source` and an `exit` event on any state that will be rendered inactive as a consequence of the transition.
 The transition then reaches the top of the domain and moves into the action phase, whereupon it executes any `action` defined in its associated transition expression.
 Once the action has ended, the transition then proceeds with the descending phase, emitting `enter` events on any state that is rendered newly active, and concluding with an `arrival` event on its `target` state.